elmoallistair/google-it-automation/README.md

 Apply automation at scale by using configuration management and the Cloud

 Practice your technical skills with hands-on projects including a capstone project where you’ll use your new knowledge to solve a real-world IT problem

+## What you will learn

+* Automate tasks by writing Python scripts
+* Use Git and GitHub for version control
+* Manage IT resources at scale, both for physical machines and virtual machines in the cloud
+* Analyze real-world IT problems and implement the appropriate strategies to solve those problems

+## Skills you will gain

+* Using Version Control
+* Troubleshooting & Debugging
+* Python Programming
+* Configuration Management
+* Automation
+* Basic Python Data Structures
+* Fundamental Programming Concepts
+* Basic Python Syntax
+* Object-Oriented Programming (OOP)
+* Setting up your Development Environment
+* Regular Expression (REGEX)
+* Testing in Python